- Global PwC report, the 20th CEO Survey shows that business leaders are struggling to find the right workers.

 Just under 1,400 CEOs took part in the 2017 survey, a record 81 of them from Australia.
 Discussing topics from globalisation, to technology, to recruitment, here are some of the key observations:

-CEOs are struggling to find the right workers
+to find the right workers

 How can we create a workforce that’s fit for the digital age?
 Globally, this is one of the most pressing concerns for CEOs, three quarters of whom cited availability of key skills as a barrier to growth.

 Australian CEOs aren’t feeling the pinch quite as much.
 Only 58% are concerned about their ability to find the right talent, a figure far lower than in China or the US.
 This could be because they’re seeking to address the issue in house: 75% of organisations in Australia have added digital training to internal programs, for example, compared to 65% of their global counterparts.